snu-dbs/prevision/slab-benchmark/prevision/README.md

 ## Prerequisites

-Since some systems throw an out-of-memory error when trying to generate datasets, we recommend to use a machine with large memory size.
+Since some systems throw an out-of-memory error when trying to generate datasets, we recommend using a machine with a large memory size.

-Please make sure that the below softwares are installed.
+Please make sure that the below are installed.
-We are recommend to use tested versions to avoid issues.
+We recommend using tested versions to avoid issues.

 - Docker: version 24.0.2 tested
 - Python 2: 2.7.17 and 2.7.18 tested